blackbaud/skyux-docs/content/guidelines/select-items/index.md

 ---
 name: Select items from lists
-description: A variety of controls are available to select items from a list.
+description: A variety of controls are available to present lists and allow users to select list items.
 markdown: true
 layout: layout-container
 ---